akarsai/akarsai.github.io/index.md

 my name is attila karsai.
-i am a phd candidate at the institute of mathematics of tu berlin. currently, i am working on optimal control of port-hamiltonian systems.
+i am a phd candidate at the institute of mathematics of tu berlin funded by the german research foundation within subproject [b03](https://gepris.dfg.de/gepris/projekt/259091447) of the [trr154](https://gepris.dfg.de/gepris/projekt/239904186?language=en). currently, i am working on optimal control of port-hamiltonian systems.

 <br>